-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Actor in a Drama Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actor in a Drama Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - Sterling K. Brown, “This Is Us”

 - Bob Odenkirk, “Better Call Saul”

 - Kevin Spacey, “House of Cards”